tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 .. figure:: _static/images/tutorial/3_3.png
    :align: center

-*  Construct subtracks of cells.
+*  Manually label a few cell tracks.

-   To construct a subtrack, specify a new Cell ID in the "To Cell" text box and click ">".
+   To label a cell track, specify a new Cell ID in the "To Cell" text box and click ">".
-   Label a cell's appearance in every frame by clicking the respective ellipse and clicking "Record" (or pressing the "R" hotkey).
+   Label a cell's appearance in every frame by clicking its respective ellipse and clicking "Record" (or pressing the "R" hotkey).
    To remove a labeled ellipse, click the ellipse of interest and then click "Clear" (or press the "C" hotkey).
-   To remove a subtrack, specify its Cell ID in the "Clear Cell" text box and click ">".
+   To remove a cell track, specify its Cell ID in the "Clear Cell" text box and click ">".

    10 cells are labeled for this movie.
-These cells cover the broad spectra of cell brightness and migration speeds in the movie.
+These cells cover the broad spectra of cell morphology, brightness, and behaviors.

 Save Training Dataset
 *********************

 Click "Finish".
-File *training_data_11_50.mat* is generated in the output folder.
+File *training_data_11_50.mat* will be generated in the output folder.

 Step 4.
 Set Parameter Values (2/2)
 ==================================